Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Introduction

 Physics-based simulations are a staple in modern research and the development and availability of well-documented, verified, and efficient code, often tuned to take advantage of modern hardware, has firmly established computational science as a discipline.
 Examples include Quantum Espresso\cite{Giannozzi_2009} and VASP\cite{Kresse1996} for density functional theory calculations, LAMMPS\cite{thompson2022lammps} and NAMD\cite{Phillips2020} for molecular dynamics (MD), and MOOSE\cite{harbour2025moose} for finite elements.
 Running these tools requires knowledge of each software's ad hoc domain-specific language (DSL), the specialized interface through which numerical algorithms are translated into simplified commands describing physical models\cite{joel2024survey}.
 These DSLs are often syntactically complex.
 For example, even small deviations in command order or structure can invalidate a simulation.
 Errors often emerge when critical details are left implicit by relying on default values or through incomplete descriptions of scripts, an issue compounded by the scarce sharing of these input scripts.
 The associated semantic complexity, in contrast, reflects the need for a deep understanding of the underlying physics to construct meaningful and physically consistent simulation instructions.
 Together, these challenges hinder reproducibility, accessibility, and broader adoption.
 The pace of scientific discovery is slowed as a consequence.
 Bridging human intent with accurate and reproducible simulation workflows requires new strategies that reconcile natural language with the strict syntax of DSLs.

 LAMMPS, the Large-scale Atomic/Molecular Massively Parallel Simulator, illustrates both the promise and the limitations of this paradigm.
-With its wide applicability and excellent performance in multiple platforms, LAMMPS has unified a significant portion of the computational materials science community and lowered the barrier to running complex MD workflows \cite{thompson2022lammps}.
-Its input language allows researchers to harness powerful codes while shielding them from the complexity of the underlying algorithms, making simulations more accessible.
-Despite its impact, LAMMPS exemplifies the tension between flexibility and fragility in scientific DSLs: its ad hoc and semi-structured syntax mixes command dependencies and defaults in ways that make input files error-prone and difficult to validate, particularly in the absence of supporting infrastructure for error handling such as parsers or linters.
+With its wide applicability and excellent performance across multiple platforms, LAMMPS has unified a significant portion of the computational materials science community by exposing powerful MD capabilities\mbox{\cite{thompson2022lammps}} through an input language that shields users from the complexity of the underlying algorithms, making simulations more accessible.
+Despite its impact, LAMMPS exemplifies the tension between flexibility and fragility in scientific DSLs: its ad hoc and semi-structured syntax mixes command dependencies and defaults in ways that make input files error-prone and difficult to validate.
 While researchers are generally able to articulate the simulations they wish to run, they may lack the expertise required to translate these descriptions into the proper syntax, and even experts can struggle to keep up with new developments.
 Recent advances in large language models (LLMs) offer a possible path forward, serving as interfaces between natural language descriptions and valid LAMMPS inputs.
 Yet, we lack procedures to evaluate, fix, and test LLM-generated LAMMPS scripts.